webhintio/hint/packages/sonarwhal/docs/contributor-guide/getting-started/pull-requests.md

 * The pull request must have a description.
 The description should explain what you did and how its effects can be seen.
 * The change introduces no functional regression.
-Be sure to run `npm test` to verify your changes before submitting a pull request.
+Be sure to run `yarn test` to verify your changes before submitting a pull request.
 * Make separate pull requests for unrelated changes.
 Large pull requests with multiple unrelated changes may be closed without merging.
 * All changes must be accompanied by documentation and tests, even if